-You Can Help Clean Long Island's Water
+How You Can Help Improve Long Island's Water Quality

-- Join the Long Island Clean Water Partnership and sign up for action alerts at LongIslandCleanWaterPartnership.org.
-Follow us on Facebook and Twitter.
+- Join the Long Island Clean Water Partnership, which leads the fight for a clean water future, and sign up for its action alerts at licleanwater.org.
+Follow the group on Facebook and Twitter.